splunk/public-o11y-docs/gdi/monitors-monitoring/cadvisor.rst

 even though they are running it within Kubelet.

-In some managed Kubernetes environments, such as Amazon EKS, you cannot directly access cAdvisor metrics due to the cluster provider's design choices to enhance security and control.
+In some managed Kubernetes environments, such as Amazon EKS, you cannot directly access cAdvisor metrics due to the cluster provider's
+security and control design.
 For example, in Amazon EKS, the ``kubeletstats`` receiver cannot directly collect cAdvisor metrics.
 This constraint is specific to managed environments and is not a restriction of the Splunk Distribution of OpenTelemetry Collector.